Pisich/PisiChHorseRacing/README.md

 This project uses multithreading and dynamic memory management for its internal functioning.

 ## Compiling
-You can use any C compiler for this proyect, but I recommend you to use GCC.
+You can use any C compiler for this project, but I recommend you to use GCC.
 ```bash
 # Clone the PisiChHorseRacing repo
 git clone https://github.com/Pisich/PisiChHorseRacing .